 We will look at whether you are intentionally homeless or not.
 This is where you have done something deliberately to cause yourself to be homeless such as not paying your rent or mortgage when you could afford to do so.

 Another area which may be looked at will be if you have a local connection.
-You may have a local connection if:
+You may have a local connection if you have:

-- you have lived here for 6 out of the last 12 months or 3 out of the last 5 years
+- lived here for 6 out of the last 12 months or 3 out of the last 5 years

-- you have close relatives - mum, dad, brother or sister who have lived here for the past 5 years
+- close relatives - mum, dad, brother or sister who have lived here for the past 5 years

-- you have very special reasons why you must live in the area
+- very special reasons why you must live in the area

 You have the right to appeal any decision relating to your homeless application within 21 days of your decision being reached.

-To request a review, you must write to the Principal Officer, Homelessness within 21 days of the decision.
+To request a review, you must write to the Senior Manager, Homelessness, within 21 days of the decision.
 You should clearly state the reason for your request and why you think the decision should be changed.
 You will be entitled to free independent advice from the Community Housing Advisory Project (CHAP).
 CHAP can advocate on your behalf and assist with your written request.